luyadev/luya-module-admin/README.md

 composer require luyadev/luya-module-admin
 ```

+> Minum PHP Version 7.4 is required for `luya-module-admin`

 ### Configuration

 After installation via Composer include the module to your configuration file within the modules section.